hashicorp/nomad/website/source/docs/job-specification/vault.html.md

 to the secret directory at `secret/vault_token` and by injecting a VAULT_TOKEN environment variable.

-If Vault token renewal fails due to a Vault outage, the Nomad client will attempt to retrieve a new Vault token.
-When the new Vault token is retrieved, the contents of the file will be replaced and action will be taken based on the `change_mode`.

-If Nomad is unable to renew the Vault token (perhaps due to a Vault outage or network error), the client will retrieve a new Vault token.
+If Nomad is unable to renew the Vault token (perhaps due to a Vault outage or network error), the client will attempt to retrieve a new Vault token.
 If successful, the contents of the secrets file are updated on disk, and action will be taken according to the value set in the `change_mode` parameter.